 Switched track to the Learning Industry and managed sales to large corporate accounts in NCR region for iDiscoveri, an experiential education startup.

 Since 2005, he has been an independent professional in the learning and HR consulting space.
-The predominant area of work has been culture building in teams and raising the quality of decision making.
-In terms of methodologies, he has used training & coaching, classroom & outbound settings, individual and group engagement.
+The predominant area of work has been culture building in teams and data-based decision making.
+In terms of methodologies, he has used training & coaching, classroom & outbound settings, individual & group engagement.